OxfordAbstracts/purescript-graphql-client/README.md

 It includes functions for making graphql queries and codegen tools for making sure your GraphQL schema and Purescript schema are in sync.

-For a higher level client in halogen projects, you may wish to use [purescript-halogen-graphql-connect](https://github.com/OxfordAbstracts/purescript-halogen-graphql-connect)
+For a higher level graphql client in halogen projects, you may wish to use [purescript-halogen-graphql-connect](https://github.com/OxfordAbstracts/purescript-halogen-graphql-connect)

 ## Example